 - Start the calves on feed or water with electrolytes immediately after their arrival.

 Producers should also consult a veterinarian to determine a vaccination program that is appropriate for the area in which the farm is located.
 If direct purchased, information from the farmer producing the calves can also be helpful in developing a vaccination program.
 Vaccinations are critical for the starter calf during the first 9 to 12 weeks, but they also reduce potential health problems for the feeder in the growing and finishing phases.

 Starter calves should be fed a milk replacer for about 45 days before weaning.
-Producers should be sure to use only a high-quality milk replacer because there can be wide variations in quality.
+Producers should be sure to use only a good-quality milk replacer because there can be wide variations in quality.
 If producers also operate a dairy, pasteurized waste milk may be used to start the calves instead of more expensive milk replacer.
-In addition to milk, a good-quality, palatable grain mix should be fed at all times to dairy-beef calves but particularly during the early stages of growth.
+In addition to milk, a good-quality, palatable grain mix should be introduced to dairy beef calves during their early stages of growth.
 Because grain mixes are usually less expensive than a milk replacer, it is generally more profitable to transfer the calves to grain as soon as possible.
 Although grain intake by the calf will be minimal initially, choosing a starter grain with adequate protein (around 18 percent) is a key step to achieving performance as the calf grows.

 Producers also should have a biosecurity system for people and animals entering the barn.
 Visitors or personnel working in the barn should use footbaths, and dogs, cats, and rodents should be prevented from entering areas where the calves are maintained or the feed is stored and mixed.

 Included in this publication is a sample budget that summarizes the costs and returns for a dairy-beef steer enterprise.
-Calves are purchased at 100 pounds and steers are sold at 1,300 pounds.
-Feed costs other than milk replacer include a starter mix and a finishing ration.
+Calves are purchased at 100 pounds and steers are sold at 1,400 pounds.
+Feed costs, other than milk replacer include a starter mix and a finishing ration.
 This sample budget should help ensure that all costs and receipts are included in your calculations.
 Costs are often difficult to estimate in budget preparation because they are numerous and variable.
 Therefore, you should think of this budget as an approximation and make appropriate adjustments using the "Your Estimate" column to reflect your specific situation.
-More information on the use of livestock budgets can be found in Enterprise Budget Analysis.
+More information on the use of livestock budgets can be found in Budgeting for Agricultural Decision Making.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.